Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

-- Don’t give your JOY to impatience.
+- Don’t give your JOY over to impatience.

 - If you are upset at someone…why would you give your joy to them?
 Realizing Satan poisoned man, turning the world into a hospital of pain, convulsions, suffering and hallucinogens gives us understanding and helps give mercy to those who hurt.